saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#sale">Sale</a></td>
 <td>

-Lookup a sale by ID.
+Look up a sale by ID.

 </td>
 </tr>